Host requirements for link aggregation for ESXi and ESX (1001938)

 - Enabling either Route based on IP hash without 802.3ad aggregation or vice-versa disrupts networking, so you must make the changes to the virtual switch first.
 That way, the service console is not available, but the physical switch management interface is, so you can enable aggregation on the ports involved to restore networking.

 - For more information on ESXi/ESX networking concepts, see the VMware Virtual Networking Concepts.

 - For more information on VLAN configuration for NIC teaming, see VLAN Configuration on Virtual Switch, Physical Switch, and Virtual Machines (1003806).

 - To configure NIC teaming on ESXi/ESX and a physical switch, see Sample configuration of EtherChannel / Link Aggregation Control Protocol (LACP) with ESXi/ESX and Cisco/HP switches (1004048).

 - The only load balancing option for vSwitch or vDistributed Switch that can be used with EtherChannel is IP HASH.

 - Do not use beacon probing with IP HASH load balancing.

 - Do not configure standby or unused uplinks with IP HASH load balancing.

 - VMware supports only one Etherchannel bond per Virtual Standard Switch (vSS).
-When using Virtual Distributed Switches (vDS), each ESXi/ESX host can only have only one etherchannel bond configured per vDS.
+Prior to vSphere 5.5, when using Virtual Distributed Switches (vDS), each ESXi/ESX host can only have one etherchannel bond configured per vDS.